BuckanianCodes/ddfinance-backend/README.md

 ## **DDFinance Backend**

-A backend API built with ASP.NET Core version 8.0 and consuming PostgresSQL as the database.
+A backend API built with ASP.NET Core version 8.0 and consuming PostgreSQL as the database.

 ## **Introduction**

-This is the backend API to the DDFinance frontend that allows interaction with the data from the Postgres databse
+This is the backend API to the DDFinance frontend that allows interaction with the data from the PostgreSQL database

 ## **Technologies and Tools**